dhis2/training-docs/content/tracker_use/tracker_capture_trainer_guide.md

 ![image22.png](resources/images/image22.png "image_tooltip")

-Go to the registration page and see that the ID will be generated
+Go to the registration page and see that the ID will be generated.
 These ID’s can be a bit dynamic depending on the pattern that is defined to generate them.
 You can use inputs such as the date (used in this example), org unit codes, etc. The best resource to learn more is here:

 [https://docs.dhis2.org/master/en/user/html/working-with-textpattern.html](https://docs.dhis2.org/master/en/user/html/working-with-textpattern.html)

-**After you have explained the interface options, proceed to register a TEI into the program.**

-###  Register a TEI
+###  Register a new TEI

 Click on “Register” to register a new TEI.
 You will then be faced with the Enrollment screen for the program.
 The enrollment screen lists all the attributes that are associated with the program.

 In later sessions, you will go over the terminology in more detail so just focus on describing the interface and actions for now.
 Enter a TEI that already exists (**_Sharon_**) in the system.
 You will be notified that a possible duplicate has already been found.

 ![image32.png](resources/images/image32.png "image_tooltip")

 If you think this is not a duplicate case you can back out of the duplicate screen.